cncf/toc/operations/dd-toc-guide.md

 Another example, if the TOC member is looking over the project's stated goals and objectives that have not changed since the project was accepted into the CNCF, and they are now applying to Graduate, the TOC member will ask the project to clarify or provide additional information as to why the project hasn't iniatiated any changes and if they still feel those goals and objectives are accurate for the future of the project.
 The TOC member will then summarize the response and record it in the PR under the corresponding criteria evaluation.

 It is expected that the TOC's evaluation of a project's completion of the criteria may reveal a mismatch in understanding or an unexpected implementation.
 Documenting the TOC evaluation in the Due Diligence PR provides the project, TAGs, community, adopters, and TOC with a point of reference to understand if the criteria are meeting the outcomes required of a project for a certain maturity level, or if compensating mechanisms that supplement or augment the criteria are in place that work best for that specific project.

+#### Sub-projects

+When reviewing a project, you may find multiple sub-projects within their organization or repositories.
+It is important that the Due Diligence document reflect the scope of  evaluation for a given project and what that includes.
+Sub-projects are often broken out into two categories: packaged with the project, and independent but related to the project (SDK reference implementations for instance).

+Sub-projects packaged with the main project are within scope of the due diligence evaluation.
+Any sub-project not packaged is outside the scope of the due diligence evaluation and must be indicated in the due diligence as "un-evalauted" and the reason.
+TOC members must verify that the main project has sufficient governance of its sub-projects that allows adopters and contributors to understand the stability, maturity, and requirements or criteria to be a sub-project, their relation to the main project, and other information necessary commensurate with the maturity level of the project.

+#### Licensing

+In the course of conducting a project's due diligence, you may become aware of license isues, outstanding exception requests, or other matters concerning the licensing of the project and its dependencies.
+If in the course of Due Diligence you find the project appears to be missing a license exception for their code or dependencies (dynamic or staticly linked), notify the project to [file a license exception request](https://github.com/cncf/foundation/issues/new/choose).
+The project's application to move levels may not go to a vote until the exception has been approved, however activities such as adopter interviews and public comment may proceed.
+It is expected that sandbox projects, when accepted, undergo a licensing review to ensure compliance with [CNCF's licensing policy](https://github.com/cncf/foundation/blob/main/license-exceptions/README.md) and exceptions.
+Refer to the [allowed third party licensing policy](https://github.com/cncf/foundation/blob/main/allowed-third-party-license-policy.md) for more information.

+#### Graduated project security audits

+TOC members who sponsor projects seeking graduation are expected to review the results of the audit to confirm the project has resolved all critical and high findings at a minimum.
+Additional findings are expected to be tracked for resolution by the project.
+In reviewing the audit of the project, you may find additional recommendations or deltas in the project's operational security (incident response, PR reviewer guidelines, lack of regression tests, etc.) that should be addressed.
+These are typically non-blocking, however the you should take care to note them within the due diligence after conveying their need and importance of completion to the project.
+You may reach out to TAG Security for assistance in identifying these areas or reach out to a TOC member with a background in Security.

+### Finalizing the Due Diligence

 When the TOC has finished their criteria evaluation, they should move the project's card on the [Appliction to Move Levels board](https://github.com/orgs/cncf/projects/27/views/9) to "Active Review & Discussion" and re-engage the project to elevate and discuss any items neededing clarity, correction, or improvement.
 This includes notifying the project of any recommendations.
 Recommendations and discussion points may copied into the kick-off document to faciliate discussion and to provide for additional context and discussion with the project until they are finalized.